 You know when they say women over 30 are expired; childfree women are selfish; ugly, fat, old women are unfuckable.
 I dream of being that level of useless to men.
 Because that's when they'll finally leave you alone.
 That level of isolated swamp witch...

 No, actually they won't completely leave you alone - they'll keep reminding you that you're useless and unfuckable - which is great, because in their minds that's an insult but in mine it's an underestimated compliment.
 I dream of being fucking useless to men; because I wasn't born to be fucked and used by them.
-I use them as they tools the continue to prove themselves to be.
+I use them as the tools they continue to prove themselves to be.

 they call my honey,